Fernando Henrique (footballer, born 1983)

-Fernando Henrique dos Anjos (born 25 November 1983), known as Fernando Henrique, is a Brazilian footballer who plays as a goalkeeper for Noroeste.
+Fernando Henrique dos Anjos (born 25 November 1983), known as Fernando Henrique, is a Brazilian footballer who plays as a goalkeeper for Rio Branco Atlético Clube.

 Fernando Henrique notably represented Fluminense, spending nine full campaigns in the first team and being a regular starter in the vast majority of his spell.

 International career

 Fernando Henrique has also been capped at under-20 level for Brazil, and made his first full appearance for senior side in 6–0 win over Haiti in Port-au-Prince on 18 August 2004, as a second-half substitute for Júlio César.